What Happens to the Family Business in Divorce?

 When you’re getting a divorce, all of your assets will be taken into account when sorting out your finances.
 This includes the value of the family business, which is considered to be a ‘matrimonial asset’.

-All of your matrimonial assets need to be divided fairly between you and your former partner.
-This doesn’t always mean taking 50% of everything, but is based on your individual circumstances.
+Sometimes matrimonial assets can be referred to as marital assets.
+In a divorce, all of your matrimonial assets need to be divided fairly between you and your former partner.
+This doesn’t always mean taking 50% of everything but instead it is based on your individual circumstances.

 If one of you decides that you don’t want to take any part of the family business, then you don’t have to.
 But just because you may be more involved in the business than your former partner, it doesn’t mean they’re not entitled to a part of it as well.